 For those of you who feel you may have had a less-than-stellar performance on the LSAT, don’t panic – but you should read the information below:

-If you took the November 2018 LSAT, you should be receiving your LSAT score today.
+If you took the January 2019 LSAT, you should have received your LSAT score today.
 As always, some people are pleased, some are disappointed, and some have mixed emotions.
 Here are my suggestions for all of you:

 In 2019, students will have more options on when to take the LSAT.
 That’s good news, but it is worth thinking about one’s overall law school strategy when thinking about which LSAT to take.
 Here are some thoughts to consider: